carlos-e-vieira/carlos-e-vieira/README.md

 PHP Web Developer
 ------------------------

-I'm a 40 year old developer and I've enjoyed coding since I was 24.
+I'm 40 years old and I've enjoyed coding since I was 24.
 I love coding and figuring out how to solve deep problems using technology.
 My main focus is web development.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [carlosportalsocial@gmail.com](mailto:carlosportalsocial@gmail.com)